davkk/masters-thesis/typst/main.typ

 Until now, the FemtoUniverse has lacked a universal and automated implementation of the reconstruction efficiency correction.
 The code in older framework for Run 2 has included it.
 However, in the recent Run 3, individual analysis tasks in the new software either have not applied the correction or have implemented it in an isolated, highly specific way.

 To calculate efficiency, the analyses done in FemtoUniverse package relied on a task called `femtoUniverseEfficiencyBase.cxx`.
 Since each task contains its own separate set of configurable parameters, this approach required manually synchronizing the efficiency task with the main analysis task.
 Such an error-prone and time-consuming process demanded a careful mirroring of every change across all configurations.
-The introduction of any potential inconsistencies could consequently reduce the reliability of the final results.
+The introduction of any potential inconsistencies could consequently make the final results less reliable.

-Therefore, a large part of this work focuses on developing a generic method in O2Physics, which allows physicists to apply the corrections easily to any analysis task.
+Therefore, a large part of this work focuses on developing a generic method in O2Physics/FemtoUniverse, which allows physicists to apply the corrections easily to any analysis task.

 == The initial idea